kajigor/eltech_compilers/README.md

 `$ opam install GT ocamlfind -y`

-Build & use:

-`$ make`

-`$ gcc -m32 -c runtime.c`

-`$ RUNTIME=. ./compiler file.expr`

-`$ ./file`

-If make fails with an error which states that GT.Syntax.All cannot be found, make sure you initialized and configured opam:
+If make fails with an error which states that GT.Syntax.All can't be found, make sure you initialized and configured opam:

 `$ opam init`